b-tupiti/sinu-admission-portal/README.md

 ## Future Roadmap

-- Separate Frontend with React and Next.js
+- Integrate a React and Next.js frontend as part of the application.

-- Convert current App to Django Rest APIs that recieves requests from the Frontend
+- Refactor the current app into Django REST APIs to handle requests from the frontend.